GoogleContainerTools/skaffold/README.md

 1. docker

 1. Docker image registry
    -  Your docker client should be configured to push to an external docker image repository.
-If you're using a minikube cluster, you can skip this requirement.
+If you're using a minikube or Docker for Desktop cluster, you can skip this requirement.
    -  If you are using Google Container Registry (GCR), run: `gcloud docker -a`

 ### Iterative Development